NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 IMSS Public Healthcare

-IMSS (Instituto Mexicano del Seguro Social) is Mexico's main public healthcare system, funded by employer and employee contributions.
-Temporary and Permanent Residents can voluntarily enroll in IMSS for a low annual fee — a popular option for long-term expats.
+IMSS (Instituto Mexicano del Seguro Social) is Mexico's main public healthcare system.
+Temporary and Permanent Residents can voluntarily enroll for a low annual fee.
+Note: INSABI was dissolved and replaced by IMSS-Bienestar (free universal care for uninsured), but most expats prefer voluntary IMSS or private insurance.

 • Coverage includes: GP visits, specialist referrals, hospital stays, surgeries, and most medications